Flat-faced Persian cat requiring special respiratory care

 Early detection of respiratory issues allows for timely intervention.
 Monitor your cat for these warning signs:

-Emergency Symptoms (Seek Immediate Veterinary Care)
+Emergency Symptoms (Seek Immediate Veterinary Care — see our full emergency vet signs guide)

 Chronic Symptoms (Schedule Veterinary Appointment)